ivan-cardenas/PET-DigitalTwins/Chapter 3 Calculating PET Locally/Section 2.md

 h.
 Running the Model: Once you have built and configured your model, you can run it by clicking on the "Run" button in the Model Builder toolbar.
 This will execute each tool in the model in the defined order, passing inputs and collecting outputs as specified.
 You can monitor the progress and view any generated messages or warnings during the execution.

-Note: It is also important to know that some variables and features will need to be set as “Parameter” in the Model Builder, this can be done by right clicking it and setting the green check on in the menu that will pop up.
+**Note**: It is also important to know that some variables and features will need to be set as “Parameter” in the Model Builder, this can be done by right clicking it and setting the green check on in the menu that will pop up.
 Whenever you do this a small P will appear beside your feature or variable letting you know which ones have or have not been set already.
 Now you know what we mean when we ask you to set a variable or feature as parameter.

 ![Alt text](image.png)